ros2hp/grmgr/README.md

 # grmgr
-GoRoutine ManaGeR, grmgr, enables you to place a ceiling (called a `limiter`) on the number of concurrent goroutines.
+GoRoutine ManaGeR, grmgr, enables you to place a ceiling (called a `limiter`) on the number of concurrent runtime instances of a goroutines.
 Any number of limiters can be created.

-grmgr comes in two editions, one which captures runtime metadata to a database in near realtime (build tag "withdb") and one without a database (no tag).
+grmgr comes in two editions, one which captures runtime metadata to a database in near realtime (build tag "withstats") and one without metadata reporting (no tag).

-Below is a typical use case which will limit the number of concurrent processDP routines to no more than 10.
+For example to limit the number of concurrent `processDP` goroutines to no more than 10.

 ```
 		// start grmgr service
 		go grmgr.PowerOn(ctx, wpStart, wpEnd)

-		// create limiter for DP process.
-Ceiling set to 10.
+		// create limiter for DP process setting ceiling to 10.
 		limiterDP := grmgr.New("dp", 10)

 		for node := range ch {

-			// blocks if ceiling reached.
-			// Waits until number of concurrent processDP routines drops below ceiling.
+			// may block and wait for number of concurrent instances of goroutine 'processDP' to drop below ceiling.
 			limiterDP.Control()

 			go processDP(limiterDP, node)